Winter 2021 Exchanges have been cancelled

 - be enrolled full-time at Douglas College at the time of application and up to the time of exchange departure;

 - have and maintain a 2.5 or higher cumulative grade point average (GPA) at the time of application and up time of exchange departure; and

 - submit a completed outgoing exchange application before the deadline.

 Each institution limits the number of exchange students they accept each year so, the selection process can be competitive.
-Institutions will look at the above eligibility requirements as well as your academic performance, motivation, academic references, and other requirements specific to that partner institution.
+Students are encouraged to choose multiple exchange options.

 As an exchange student, you will be responsible for the following costs per semester abroad: